revaturelabs/interviewquestions/Java/Java Basics/Non-Access Modifier.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

- - Non-Access Modifiers will not change the scope but it will add some functionality.
+ - Non-Access Modifiers will not change the scope but, it will add some functionality.
 There are three types of Non-Access Modifires:
     - `final`
     - `static`
     - `abstract`